Student Handbook 2025-2026

 - Do not share lockers.

-- Do not leave your clothes in an unlocked locker.
+- Do not leave your clothes and belongings in an unlocked locker.

 Army Junior ROTC